 So I really didn't get it to see anything close to the end.

-But when I did, really without trying to sound dramatic, it really put tears in my eyes going, that's it.
+But when I did, really without trying to sound dramatic, it really put tears in my eyes going, That's it.

-So late 80s, you've essentially told the exact same story all these years.
+Late 80s, you've essentially told the exact same story all these years.

-The last, you know, nine, ten years, we've started to get all these reports.
+And then within the last, you know, nine, ten years, we've started to get all these reports.

 There was the New York Times story, there was the Go Fast video, and the Fleer video, and all these videos that show a craft that's moving the way you described this sport model moving.